 Ripen on the counter, then eat right away or store in the fridge: tomatoes, peaches, pears, apricots, nectarines, and mangoes

-Store on the counter: Freshly picked apples, avocados, bananas, cucumbers, eggplant, watermelon, cantaloupe and honeydew, natural honey
+Store these vegetables and fruits on the counter: Freshly picked apples, avocados, bananas, cucumbers, eggplant, watermelon, cantaloupe and honeydew, natural honey

 Store in the pantry (a cool, dry, and dark location): potatoes, onions, garlic, winter squash

 Tip #3: Wash some produce right away